 F10 Person

-Equal to: E21 Person
+Equal to: E21 Person [based on decision to not repeat in FRBRoo the LRM classes that are exactly equal to CRMbase, F9 should be deprecated.]

 Scope note: This class comprises real persons who live or are assumed to have lived.
 Bibliographic identities or personae assumed by an individual or a group should be modelled as F12 Nomen and connected to the relevant person or group with an instance of F35 Nomen Use Statement, even if nothing more can be said about this person or group.
 In a bibliographic context, a name presented following the conventions usually employed for personal names will be assumed to correspond to an actual real person (F10 Person), unless evidence is available to indicate that this is not the case.
 The fact that a persona may erroneously be classified as an instance of F10 Person does not imply that the concept comprises personae.